gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The downgrade protection is only as strong as the weakest of the supported protection engines as an active attacker can trick the endpoints to negotiate the weakest protection engine and then modify the weakly protected CRYPTO chunks to decive the endpoints that the negotiation of the protection engines is validated.
+The downgrade protection is only as strong as the weakest of the supported protection engines as an active attacker can trick the endpoints to negotiate the weakest protection engine and then modify the weakly protected CRYPTO chunks to deceive the endpoints that the negotiation of the protection engines is validated.
 This is similar to the downgrade protection in TLS 1.3 specified in Section 4.1.3. of {{RFC8446}} where downgrade protection is not